benpate/remote/README.md

 // Get data from a remote server transaction := remote.Get("https://jsonplaceholder.typicode.com/users").
-	Result(users, errorResponse)
+	Result(users, errorResponse) // parse response (or error) into a data structure

 if err := transaction.Do(); err != nil {
 	// Handle errors...
-	// http error codes are in the err object.
-	// http body is parsed into errorResponse
 }

-// Now the `users` data structure is available here.
 ```